DanPurdy/netlify-blog/content/blog/firebase-cloud-firestore-security-rules-part-two-unit-testing/index.md

   });
 ```

-The delete and create rules are both set to false and therefore it shouldn't be possible for any type of use to use these methods.
-We therefore make sure that in both cases we fail when both anonymous and authenticated users try to use these methods
+The delete and create rules are both set to false and therefore it shouldn't be possible for any type of user, authenticated or not, to use these methods.

 ```javascript
 test('fail when a non authenticated user tries to delete a store record', async () => {